Tuesday, February 28, 2017

 Finds:

 A thrifted sweatshirt, for a dollar.
-The coloured-tag dollar deals are one of the best bonuses of the MCC thrift store we go to.
+The coloured-tag dollar deals are one of the best bonuses of the thrift store we go to.
 It also helps to know what you're looking for, so you can make even short visits more productive.
 I needed a sweatshirt, I like this shade of grey, and I didn't mind if the label said Large.

 Household habits and changes: